mooman219/generational_arena_bench/README.md

 | Iter       | - Create an empty arena.<br>- Insert 10,000 entities.                                        | Iterate over the arena sequentially. |
 | IterHalf   | - Create an empty arena.<br>- Insert 10,000 entities.<br>- Remove 5,000 entities randomly.   | Iterate over the arena sequentially. |
 | Remove     | - Create an empty arena.<br>- Insert 10,000 entities.                                        | Remove all entities randomly.        |

+The lower bound of the 95% confidence interval is used to reduce run to run noise.
+This likely under-penalizes indirection overhead, so take measurements with a grain of salt.

 # Benchmarks: Generational Arenas
 This includes benchmarks for crates typically considered to be generational arenas. `idvec` is